Current Students

 Student Academic Honesty Violation Procedures

-• 4.
-Student accepts or appeals the instructor's decision within seven (7) calendar days.
+5. The student may appeal the instructor's decision within seven (7) calendar days.

 Grade Appeals